openwisp/openwisp-config/README.rst

   linux interface names are supported), it's used to collect the management interface ip address
-- ``default_hostname``: if your firmware has a custom default hostname, you can use this configuration option so the agent can recognize it during registration and replicate the standard behavior (new device will be named after its mac address, to avoid having many new devices with the same name)
+- ``default_hostname``: if your firmware has a custom default hostname, you can use this configuration option so the agent can recognize it during registration and replicate the standard behavior (new device will be named after its mac address, to avoid having many new devices with the same name), the possible options are to either set this to the value of the default hostname used by your firmware, or set it to ``*`` to always force to register new devices using their mac address as their name (this last option is useful if you have a firmware which can work on different hardware models and each model has a different default hostname)
 - ``pre_reload_hook``: path to custom executable script, see `pre-reload-hook`_
 - ``post_reload_hook``: path to custom executable script, see `post-reload-hook`_
 - ``post_reload_delay``: delay in seconds to wait before the post-reload-hook and any configuration test, defaults to ``5``